Skip to main content

 Transaction View

-Transaction Date fields should have dates that align with the pay period being processed or part therefore of the leave is starting or ending part-way through.
+Transaction Date fields should ideally have dates that align with the pay period, unless the LWOP is being transacted retrospectively.

 Process Pay

-Process Pay will take the transactions that have “Weeks Absent” values to:
+Process Pay will take the transactions that have an “Absent Start Date” and “Weeks Absent” values to:

 1. Create LWOPWeeks UDA records.